 Bristol Bay is a highly sought after paradise for those who revel in the abundances that Alaska has to offer.
-The main attraction, the abundance and life cycle of salmon.
+The main attraction, the life cycle of salmon.
 Fresh water pours into the bay, creating a perfect space for the largest annual sockeye salmon run in the world.
 That is to say, about 38 million fish return to spawn in the rivers that outlet into the bay.
-The salmon are the root source for the fertile land that decorates the shore and supports a worldwide food web.
+The salmon are the root source for the fertile land that lines the nearby shores and supports a worldwide food web.

 Bristol bay is located in southwest Alaska on the eastern most arm of the Bering Sea, near the northeastern end of the Alaskan peninsula.
 This region takes claim to some of the most extreme tidal exchanges with up to 30 feet in exchange at times!
 There are many shoals, sandbars, and shallows that are scattered about the bay making navigation tricky.
 However, this does not deter the amount of skilled fishers and captains that travel these waters.